BryanTJJ99/Portfolio/frontend/src/essays-reviews-markdown/H3 History research paper.md

-**To what extent was Indonesia’s occupation of East Timor due to economic motivations?**
+# To what extent was Indonesia’s occupation of East Timor due to economic motivations?

-_This is a history independent research paper that I submitted back in 2017 under the GCE ADVANCED LEVEL H3 SYLLABUS, focusing on southeast asian geopolitics.
-You can view my full research paper (with citations) here_
+> This is a history independent research paper that I submitted back in 2017 under the GCE ADVANCED LEVEL H3 SYLLABUS, focusing on Southeast Asian Geopolitics.
+You can view my full research paper (with citations) here

  **Introduction**